Mark Linfield

 Mark Linfield (born 6 June 1968) is a British writer, producer and director of nature documentaries for cinema and television.
 He is best known for his work with the BBC Natural History Unit as a producer of two episodes of the television series Planet Earth (2006) and as writer and co-director of the associated feature film Earth (2007).

 Career

-Mark co-founded Wildstar Films in 2018 after 30 years of directing and producing award winning wildlife films.
+Mark co-founded Wildstar Films in 2018 after 30 years of directing and producing wildlife films.
 He is currently on the senior creative team for several series at Wildstar and is directing a feature length film for Disneynature.